ritthai/skule-github-instructions/index.md

 ### 4.b) Get Access to Production Server

-In order to authenticate with the production server, you'll need to [email the sysadmin](mailto:sysadmin@skule.ca) or message rafd your public key (the .pub file you created when setting up your github account).
+In order to authenticate with the production server, you'll need to [email the sysadmin](mailto:sysadmin@skule.ca) or [message rafd](http://github.com/rafd) with your public key (the .pub file you created when setting up your github account).

 Once you have confirmation, add the production server repo by running the following: (remember the change ProjectName)